 The Where Art Lives program seeks SFUSD classrooms and San Francisco community programs to work with.

 We would like to provide teaching artist residencies to SFUSD classrooms with students in grades 4-10.
-We are particularly interested in finding opportunities to integrate arts with your curriculum.

 The program is fully funded via a grant from the San Francisco Arts Commission and is FREE for all participants.

 Each of our teaching artists offers a unique and rewarding experience for students

 graffiti artist extraordinaire, SFUSD graduate, expertise in community-based youth development

 Use art and graffiti as a vehicle for your students to develop skills in leadership, goal-setting, general competence, and activism.
 Joe is our most experienced graffiti artist.
 He can work with your class to create a mural together.

 Collaborate with teachers and staff in creating a safe space for students to foster creativity and develop their craft through community healing.
 Use art as a restorative practice in your classroom.

 MA Expressive Art Therapy, Special expertise: merging emotional intelligence with creative expression.